davdar/maam/writeup/paper.markdown

 sequencing (`bind` and `return`) and nondeterminism effects (`_[⟨+⟩]_` and `mzero`).

-The combined interface of monadic sequencing, state and nondeterminism captures the abstract essence of definitions which use explicit state-passing and set comprehensions.
 Our interpreter will be defined up to this effect interface and avoid referencing an explicit configuration `ς` or explicit collections of results.
-This level of indirection will they be exploited: different monads will meet the same effect interface, but yield different analysis properties.
+This level of indirection will then be exploited in Section
+\ref{varying-path-and-flow-sensitivity}, where different monads will meet the same effect interface but yield different analysis properties.

 ## The Abstract Domain